wgantt/event_individuation/README.md

 poetry install
 ```

-You should now be able to run the Jupyter notebooks (`reannotation_study/Reannotation Study Analysis.ipynb` and `Multi Template Instance Investigations.ipynb`), as well as the model prediction evaluation script (`third_party/eval.py`) used to produce the results in the paper.
+You should now be able to run the Jupyter notebooks (`reannotation_study/Reannotation Study Analysis.ipynb` and `Document Selection and Analysis.ipynb`), as well as the model prediction evaluation script (`third_party/eval.py`) used to produce the results in the paper.
 See the READMEs in each subdirectory of the project root for more information.

 ## Questions and Issues